EarnForex/Trailing-Stop-on-Profit/README.md

 # Trailing Stop on Profit

-The Trailing Stop on Profit is an expert advisor for MT4 and MT5 developed by EarnForex.com.
+The Trailing Stop on Profit is an expert advisor for MT4, MT5, and cTrader developed by EarnForex.com.

 The EA automatically trails stop-losses of trades filtered according to your preferences and only when a trade has reached a certain number of profit points.